snowplow-archive/snowplow.github.com/_posts/2016-08-15-snowplow-android-tracker-0.6.0-released.md

 {% endhighlight %}

 __Note__: If you are building your application for API 24+ you will need to manually request the geolocation manifest permissions for the Tracker.
 For sample code please see the [technical documentation](https://github.com/snowplow/snowplow/wiki/Android-Tracker#322-geolocation_context).

+2. `Unstructured` events are now called `SelfDescribing` events.
+This is a breaking naming change and will need to be updated within your application.
+3. `TimingWithCategory` events are now called `Timing` events.
+This is a breaking naming change and will need to be updated within your application.

 <h2><a name="other-changes">8.
 Other changes</a></h2>